DeylEnergy/scrutinize-crm/README.md

 The app built for the management of a store that sells electronics.
 The basic premise of the app scanning QR Code stickers on the items, which technically allows to keep the track of sales.
-The app in the first release will work fully only in **Chrome**.
-Other platforms may be added later.
+This version is tested only on Google Chrome, it may not fully work on Firefox.

 **Tech used:**